dhis2-metadata/TBCS-TB_Case_Surveillance/docs/tb_cs-design-2.0.0.md

 - TB - Laboratory (monthly)

 The mapping is based on codes of metadata objects.
 The process of data transfer is described in the installation guide.

-### Program Rules

-Program rules are used extensively in the TB Case Surveillance tracker to show/hide data elements to optimize the data entry form, show warnings/feedback to the data entry user and autocalculate & assign data values to data elements.
-A complete list of program rules can be found in the metadata reference file.

 ## Dashboards